YKW-Modding/yo-docs/modding-guides/fix-yw1-models.md

 How to put New Models in YKW1 HD

 Step 1
-Get the Model you want to put in, Whether it be a Port, or a Custom One made with Level5BlenderAddon
+Get the model you want to put in, Whether it be a port, or a custom one made with Level5BlenderAddon

 Step 2
 Get an HD(Switch/Mobile) Model and extract a .xi and the .sil

 Step 3
-Save all the Textures of all the .xi in the new model as PNG
+Save all textures (png resource not xi) from the .XI's located in your custom/new model.

 Step 4
-Replace all .xi with the HD One, and the .Sil with the HD’s .sil
+In Kuriimu2, on your custom models tab, replace all the .xi's with the ones exported from the HD model.

 Step 5
-Replace all the Replaced .xi’s textures with the Original backed up textures
+Now that you have copied the .XI's from the HD Model into your custom model, change the textures (the png resource not the XI itself) of the new .XI's back to what it was.
+You should have saved these in step 3.

 Step 6
 Save the .xc and put it over the character you want to replace

 Step 7
-Save your mod, and use the appropriate mod installation method for your platform(Foilo for Mobile, RomFS for Switch)
+Save your mod, and use the appropriate mod installation method for your platform(SMT for Mobile, RomFS for Switch)